Treating Dental & Oral Issues

 You are keeping your teeth and gums healthy.

-Good oral health comes down to sensible general health and customary sense.
+Good oral health comes down to sensible general health and common sense.
 The most effective ways in which to reduce oral health issues are

-Floss a minimum of once daily, one of the foremost helpful belongings you will do to reduce illness in your oral cavity.
+Floss a minimum of once daily; it is one of the foremost helpful things you will do to reduce illness in your oral cavity.

-Get your teeth clean by a dentist every six months.
+Get your teeth cleaned by a dentist every six months.

 Avoid tobacco products.

-Follow a high-fiber, low-fat, low-sugar diet with many fruits and vegetables.
+Follow a high-fibre, low-fat, low-sugar diet with many fruits and vegetables.

 Foods with hidden sugars include: